 Saenz points out that while the installation of fans is a great way to reduce utility costs, energy-efficient lighting is still more popular.
 “Lighting may be showing a decline only because so many companies have already improved their lighting over the past few years,” he adds.

 Catastrophe and network planning

-Whether it’s earthquakes, tsunamis, hurricanes, system hackers, or labor strikes, so many catastrophic events seem to keep grabbing headlines these days that we’ve decided to add it to this year’s survey and investigate their impact on warehouse and DC operations.
+Whether it’s earthquakes, tsunamis, hurricanes, system hackers or labor strikes, so many catastrophic events seem to keep grabbing headlines these days that we decided to add it to this year’s survey and investigate the impact on warehouse and DC operations.

 We also added a series of questions to investigate distribution networks and how often organizations study them.
-Our survey shows a significant number of respondents - 72 percent - who actually undertook these studies, of which 38 percent execute them periodically, ranging from annually to every five years, while the remaining 34 percent do them only when necessary.
+Our survey shows a significant number, 72%, of respondents undertook these studies.
+Of that percent, 38% execute them periodically, ranging from annually to every five years, while the remaining 34% do them only when necessary.